Dragon2fly/ZipUnicode/README.md

    Only when auto-detection failed, it is your responsibility to decide which `ENCODING` is the correct one.

+   **Warning**: If your console uses non-full `UTF-8` font as in the case of Windows, some `UTF-8` characters are shown as a dot `・`.
+   This is not a result of wrong encoding but rather unsupported characters by the font.

 3. Extract the zip file:

     Usually, encoding auto-detection works just fine so you can jump right to extraction with <br>